-After two consecutive terms of probation, a student will be suspended from NMJC when both the semester and cumulative GPA are below 1.75.
-The duration of the initial suspension is one full (fall, spring, or summer) semester.
-Second and subsequent suspensions will be for one calendar year.
-For example, a student suspended after the fall semester is suspended for the following spring; a student suspended after the spring semester is suspended for the following summer semester; and a student suspended after the summer semester is suspended for the following fall semester.
-If a suspended student has pre-registered for the next semester, his / her schedule will be deleted, and a refund of all fees and tuition will be authorized.
+A student will be placed on Academic Suspension from NMJC when both the semester and cumulative GPAs are below 2.0 after a semester on probation.
+The duration of the initial suspension is one full semester, not including summer.
+For example, a student placed on suspension at the end of the fall semester will not be allowed to attend the following spring; a student placed on suspension at the end of the spring semester will not be allowed to attend the following summer and fall semesters; and a student placed on suspension at the end of the summer semester will not be allowed to attend the following fall semester.
+Any subsequent suspensions will be for one calendar year.

+If a suspended student has pre-registered for the upcoming semester, their schedule will be deleted and a refund of all fees and tuition will be authorized.
 After serving a semester of academic suspension, a student may resume studies at NMJC.
 The student will be placed on probationary status and must abide by the guidelines governing that status.

-The student will be notified of probation or suspension in writing.
-Academic probation and suspension will appear on the student's official transcript.
-Transfer students will be required to meet the same standards and are provided the same opportunity to appeal.
+The student will be notified of the suspension status in writing.
+The Academic Suspension will be noted on the student's official transcript.
+Students on Academic Suspension are given the opportunity to appeal the status.
+Students transferring credit from another institution in a suspension status will receive the same status at New Mexico Junior College, are required to meet the same requirements, and are provided the same opportunity to appeal.